emirkabal/better-instagram-videos/README.md

 The Better Instagram Controls extension should now be installed in your Chrome browser.

+## Legal

+Instagram is a registered trademark.
+This extension was developed independently of Instagram, by someone who is not related or affiliated with Instagram, without any help or endorsement from them.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.